 The most commonly accepted option is to use a hearing loss code, such as H91.90 (unspecified hearing loss, unspecified ear) or one of the codes in the H91.8X series for "other specified hearing loss."
 Another option is to use P09.6 (abnormal findings on neonatal screening for neonatal hearing loss) for an initial neonatal screen on an infant 28 days old or younger.

 Some audiologists have also been successful using "Z" codes."Z" codes represent "factors influencing health status and contact with health services" within the ICD-10-CM code set.
 They can be used to represent those times when a patient is seen for reasons other than a disease or injury, such as a hearing screening.
 However, acceptance of these codes varies widely across the health care industry.
 Some audiologists have reported that the following Z codes have been submitted on claims with varying success.
 Again, check with payers before submitting a claim.

 The official ICD-10-CM guidelines provide detailed information on the appropriate use of "Z" codes.

-Organic-based speech, language, or swallowing problems, such as those related to cleft palate and cerebral palsy, are coded typically in the R00–R99 (ICD-9-CM 784) series of codes.
+Medically-based speech, language, or swallowing problems, such as those related to cleft palate and cerebral palsy, are coded typically in the R00–R99 series of codes.
 For example, the code for oral phase dysphagia is R13.11.
 The code for dysarthria of speech (not related to a cerebrovascular accident) is R47.1, which may be descriptive of the speech of a child who has cerebral palsy.
 For a child with language deficits related to an organic or medical condition, code R48.8 (other symbolic dysfunctions) is often used by SLPs to describe the deficit.
 When there is an underlying medical condition contributing to the speech or language deficit, this information should also be included on the claim.

 There are additional codes in each of these code series.